-Principle 11 of the King IV state that "the governing body should govern risk in a way that supports the organisation in setting and achieving its strategic objective.
-The above principle recommends practices to be considered by institutions on risk governance, Polokwane Housing Association adopted below practices as best Risk Governance practices to be incorporated in the municipal risk Management process.
+King IV report principle 11 reflects that "the governing body should govern risk in a way that supports the organisation in setting and achieving its strategic objective.
+The approved Enterprise Risk Management Framework should address the requirements of the King IV Code.